perfanalytics/pose2sim/README.md

 - **Calculate extrinsic parameters:**

   > *N.B.:* _Extrinsic parameters:_ camera placement in space (position and orientation), need to be calculated every time a camera is moved.
-Can be calculated from a board, or from points in the scene with known coordinates.
+Can be calculated from a board, or from points in the scene with known coordinates.\
+  > *N.B.:* If there is no measurable item in the scene, you can temporarily bring something in (a table, for example), perform calibration, and then remove it before you start capturing motion.

   - Create a folder for each camera in your `Calibration\extrinsics` folder.
   - Once your cameras are in place, shortly film either a board laid on the floor, or the raw scene\